Back to Recipe Table of Contents »

 2 tsps./20ml aged balsamic vinegar

-2 cups colored sugar or sugar balls or sifted cocoa powder, for finishing
+2 cups colored sugar or sprinkles or sifted cocoa powder, for finishing

 Melt chocolate in double boiler over hot water just until melted.
 Remove from heat.